dwalend/Disentangle/README.md

 * bring a graph of your own, or at least a Seq[(Node,Node,MaybeALabel)].
 * choose or create a SemiringSupport implementation, like FewestNodes.
 * provide a function to convert from a (Node,Node,MaybeAnEdge) tuple to the Label defined by your SemiringSupport.
-** You can use net.walend.scalagraph.semiring.ConvertToLabelGraph to convert from a [scala-graph](http://www.scala-graph.org/) Graph.
+** You can use net.walend.disentangle.semiring.ConvertToLabelGraph to convert from a [scala-graph](http://www.scala-graph.org/) Graph.
 * choose an algorithm to perform the minimization.
 You probably want to use Dijkstra's algorithm.
 * arrange for your code to run the algorithm on your graph